 Each year, REPARTI hosts a workshop at a member institution to provide an opportunity for its members to gather and share their recent research findings and network with each other.
 This includes a talk by an invited speaker and a poster presentation session featuring recent research conducted by student members of REPARTI.
-At the latest workshop held at École de technologie supérieure in June 2019, the keynote speaker was John McPhee, a professor in Systems Design Engineering at the University of Waterloo and the Canada Research Chair in Biomechatronic System Dynamics.
+At the latest workshop held virtually in 2021, the keynote speaker was Ilian Bonev, cofounder of Mecademic and professor at Ecole de Technologie Supérieure.
+At the previous workshop at École de technologie supérieure in June 2019, the keynote speaker was John McPhee, a professor in Systems Design Engineering at the University of Waterloo and the Canada Research Chair in Biomechatronic System Dynamics.

 An important source of funding is the Natural Sciences and Engineering Research Council of Canada (NSERC).
 This federal funding includes a wide variety of programs such as Discovery Grants, Engage Grants, Collaborative Research and Development Grants among others.
 Some programs include industrial contracts which allow researchers to work with companies to solve existing problems or innovate to create new technologies.